The Path To Independence is:

 - Semester 4: Paid/unpaid internship and/or a student job on campus in an area of interest to student; Work with job developer to find post-graduation competitive integrated employment in the community.

 An important aspect of college life for all students is learning to live independently.
 Path to Independence does not currently offer a residential component to the program.
 Path to Independence staff assists each student to access community services that will lead to the desired independent living outcomes in the PCP.
-Each semester, one independent living class is provided to P2I students and is open to others in the community.
-Topics include Relationships & Sexuality, Self-Advocacy/Self-Determination, Money Matters, and Soft Skills to Pay the Bills.
-In addition, public transportation travel training is available.
+Each semester, one independent living class is provided to P2I students.
+Topics include Relationships and Sexuality, Self-Advocacy/Self-Determination, and financial literacy topics.
+In addition, public transportation travel training is available through agency partners.